kode-sektor/landing-page-adidas-psd-to-html/README.md

 ## This is a demo Adidas landing page to convert casual browsers to customers.
 The goal is to get people to pre-order the new shoe.
 The style is edgy, modern and urban.

 This is a demo Adidas landing page to convert casual browsers to customers.
 The design layout was created with Adobe XD, considering features that makes a landing page worth its name.
-The design does not encourage exploration; its aim is for that user to make that "call to action".
+The design does not encourage exploration; its aim is for the user to make that "call to action".

 ***